How to Enable Background Mode in Google Chrome

 Enable/Disable Background Mode in Chrome

-You can no longer turn on or off background mode in Chrome using a simple browser setting, as Google has changed how this feature works.
+You can’t turn on or off background mode in Chrome with a simple setting anymore because Google changed how it works.

 Enable / Disable Background Mode in Chrome using the Registry

-While you might find a setting called ‘BackgroundModeEnabled’ in the Windows Registry, it’s unlikely to work for enabling background mode in Chrome on your personal computer.
+You might see a setting for background mode in the Windows Registry, but it probably won’t work for Chrome on your computer.

 If you still want to try this, open the Windows Registry Editor.
 Navigate to: